A timeline of the ‘Rust’ movie set shooting and the ensuing criminal cases - KESQ

 A promising cinematographer was killed, a director was wounded and a film production was left in shambles.

+After nearly three years of back-and-forth legal arguments, Baldwin’s trial on the involuntary manslaughter charge began on July 10 with opening statements but ended abruptly on June 12, when the judge ruled prosecutors did not properly turn over evidence to the defense, and dismissed the charges.

-The details of what happened that day have been made public in affidavits, probable cause statements, interviews with the main participants and testimony at criminal trials.
+The details of what happened the day of the shooting have been made public in affidavits, probable cause statements, interviews with the main participants and testimony at criminal trials.

 Here’s a timeline of the on-set shooting and the resulting legal cases.